rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 ## Conclusion

 Log-density is a crucial concept in understanding and controlling diffusion models.
 It measures the level of detail in generated images rather than merely determining in-distribution likelihood.
-In {% cite karczewski2025diffusion %}, we explore the curious behavior of high-density regions in diffusion models, revealing unexpected patterns and proposing new ways to measure log-density across sampling methods.
-In {% cite karczewski2025devildetailsdensityguidance %}, we go further, introducing **Density Guidance** and demonstrating how to precisely control log-density in both deterministic and stochastic settings.
+In <d-cite key="karczewski2025diffusion"></d-cite>, we explore the curious behavior of high-density regions in diffusion models, revealing unexpected patterns and proposing new ways to measure log-density across sampling methods.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we go further, introducing **Density Guidance** and demonstrating how to precisely control log-density in both deterministic and stochastic settings.

 These findings not only advance our theoretical understanding of diffusion models but also open up practical avenues for generating images with fine-grained control over detail and variability.